Just Sing

-Just Sing is a karaoke video game developed by iNiS and published by Ubisoft, which was released for PlayStation 4 and Xbox One on September 6, 2016 as a spin-off title to the Just Dance series.
-After only 18 months Ubisoft announced they will pull the plug on the online features of Just Sing in June 2018 leaving those that purchased the game with just the core base game to play.
-Those that bought extra packs have been directed to Ubisoft support for compensation.
+Just Sing is a karaoke music video game developed by iNiS and published by Ubisoft, which was released for PlayStation 4 and Xbox One on September 6, 2016, as a spin-off title to the Just Dance series.
+The online features of Just Sing were discontinued in June 2018, after eighteen months of operations.
+Non-online features to the game remain available.

 Gameplay

 Just Sing is divided into "Party" and "Battle" modes; Party mode allows players to record lip sync music videos, while Battle is a competitive mode.
 The game supports the use of a companion mobile app for Android and iOS smartphones, which utilizes the device's internal microphone and camera in-game (as opposed to a wired USB microphone).
 Kinect and PlayStation Camera can also be used to record video footage.

 Soundtrack

-The following songs are contained within the game:
+The following songs are included in the game: